tadateruu/UnnamedNimProject/README.md

 cd nimdiss
 nim compile main.nim
 ```
 Please note that the directories targeted are only found in Windows.
+Because this is for educational purposes only and not for use besides experimentation, `creds.json` isn't hardcoded and is required as an extra file to send results over Matrix.

 ## To-do
 - [x] Request IPv4